Modern Slavery Reporting

-Nga Pham is a research fellow at the Monash Centre for Financial Studies (MCFS).
+Nga Pham is a senior research fellow at the Monash Centre for Financial Studies (MCFS).
 She works on issues related to pensions, corporate governance, ESG and shareholder activism.
 Nga is a member of the Advisory Board of the Mercer CFA Institute Global Pension Index.

 Nga is currently also a co-chair of the International Corporate Governance Network (ICGN) Financial Capital Committee.
 Before that, she was a member of the Disclosure and Transparency Committee of ICGN.